matestack/matestack-ui-core/docs/guides/1000-action_cable/README.md

 ## Conclusion

 Creating channels and connections can be done like you want.
 To learn more about all the possibilities read Rails Guide about [ActionCable](https://guides.rubyonrails.org/action_cable_overview.html).
-Important for the use with matestack is to emit events in the javascript `received(data)` callback and have a clear structure to determine what the name of the event is which should be emitted.
+Important for the use with matestack is to emit events in the JavaScript `received(data)` callback and have a clear structure to determine what the name of the event is which should be emitted.
 Like shown above we recommend using an `:event` key in your websocket broadcast, which represents the event name that gets emitted through the event hub.
 You optionally can pass all the received data as payload to that event or also use a specific key.
 As this is optional you don't need to pass any data to the event emit.